 STEP 4 Top with the crumbled feta and cook under a hot grill (broiler) until the feta starts to colour and melt.

 STEP 5 Check the seasoning and add salt and pepper to taste.
-Garnish with chopped parsley.
+Garnish with chopped parsley or fresh thyme.
 Serve as a shared appetiser (meze) with plenty of crusty bread or as a main dish over rice.

 - 2 tbsp olive oil or olive oil cooking spray for slimming version

 - 1 large onion , very finely diced

 - ½ tsp salt

 - 400 g (14oz) tin chopped tomatoes in juice